 PIs must determine if the drugs they intend to use in the course of lawful research, teaching, or testing are categorized as controlled substances.
 A list of current controlled substances, in alphabetical order, can be found here.
-If the drugs are deemed to be controlled substances, the PI must apply for a DEA Registration, which takes four to six weeks to process, provided that the application is accurate and complete.
+If the drugs are deemed to be controlled substances, the PI must apply for a DEA Registration, which may take four to twelve weeks for Schedule III-V to process, or up to 12 months for Schedule I-II, provided that the application is accurate and complete.